Quality Manual, Policy and Objectives

 Describe what your company is about, specifically, its mission and things which are important for it.
 Maybe you’re developing software for patients with a certain disease and your goal is to improve their lives.

 How does your team track its goals?
 Your auditors want to see how your quality objectives translate into your daily work.
 You should formulate strategic goals for your company that are somewhat related to your quality goals and which are tracked at least on an annual basis.
-You already have a goal-oriented system in place to track your team’s work?
+Do you already have a goal-oriented system in place to track your team’s work?
 Even better: align business and quality goals and describe your system here.

 Describe the roles of the people in your company.
 Typically this is done by drawing an organigram (you could use draw.io for that).
 Or, you just use a table like below.